 AVD Azure AD Dynamic Device Group for Windows 10 Multi-Session | Enterprise for Virtual Desktops

 Hover over the properties column so that you get an option to select Azure Active Directory, dynamic device groups, for Windows 10 multi-session based on Device OS Type.

-On the Dynamic Membership Rules blade, select deviceOSType property column drop-down options.
+On the Dynamic Membership Rules blade, select the deviceOSType property column drop-down options.

+AVD Azure AD Dynamic Device Group for Windows 10 Multi-Session | Enterprise for Virtual Desktops